 AAL Architecture

-The goal of the AAL is to specify a common and consistent interface for HW Device accelerators to the applications which facilitates decoupling of an application, e.g. O-RAN Cloudified Network Function, from a specific HW Accelerator device implementation.
-In order to accommodate the many different combinations of HW and SW implementation and also many different network deployment scenarios, the AAL introduces the concept of an AAL profile which is used to distinguish between the different combinations of accelerated functions to be offloaded.
-The end to end high-level AAL architecture block diagram is shown in Figure 2.2.
-The AAL specification will define what interfaces to use when exposing these management functions to the O-Cloud IMS/DMS.
-The orchestration of the HW Accelerator Manager and the details of the IMS/DMS or O2 is outside the scope of this AAL GAnP document and shall be specified in the ORAN WG6 O2 specifications [12]
+The goal of the acceleration abstraction layer (AAL) is to specify a common and consistent interface for HW accelerators to the applications which facilitates decoupling of an application, e.g., O-RAN Cloudified Network Function, from a specific HW implementation.
+In order to accommodate the many different combinations of HW and SW implementations and also many different network deployment scenarios, the AAL introduces the concept of an AAL profile which is used to distinguish between the different combinations of accelerated functions (AFs) to be offloaded.
+The end-to-end high-level AAL architecture block diagram is shown in Figure 2.2.

 Figure 2.2 High Level AAL Architecture Diagram

-Figure 2.3 AAL Component Relationship and Cardinality shows the relationship and cardinality between the components that constitute the AAL architecture.
+Figure 2.3 shows the relationship and cardinality between the components that constitute the AAL architecture.

 @startuml oran_aal